 We take seriously and investigate all complaints and allegations of suspected human rights violations.
-Where adverse impacts have occurred that Neste has not caused or contributed to, but which are directly linked to Neste's activities through our business relationships, Neste seeks to use its leverage to prevent or mitigate the risk of the impacts continuing or recurrina.
+Where adverse impacts have occurred that Neste has not caused or contributed to, but which are directly linked to Neste's activities through our business relationships, Neste seeks to use its leverage to prevent or mitigate the risk of the impacts continuing or recurring.

-Our primary means of action is engagement and cooperation with our supplier to remedy the issue.
-This is because we seek to prioritize the wellbeing of those whose rights have been harmed, and ending purchases does not resolve problems or provide access to remedy for affected rights holders.
+Our primary means of action is engagement and cooperation with suppliers and contractors to remedy issues.
+This is because Neste seeks to prioritize the wellbeing of those whose rights have been harmed, and ending purchases does not resolve problems or provide access to remedy for affected rights holders.

-If the sustainability criteria (including on topics related to human rights, forced and child labor) or contractual requirements included in our contracts have been verifiably breached, their nature is considered serious, and progress to resolve those issues is not made in a reasonable time, we will terminate our contract with the supplier or contractor in question.
+If the sustainability criteria (including on topics related to human rights, forced and child labor) or contractual requirements included in contracts have been verifiably breached, their nature is considered serious, and progress to resolve those issues is not made in a reasonable time, Neste will terminate its contract with the supplier or contractor in question.

-More information on our grievance procedures can be found on p.9 & 23 Read more about how we ensure access to appropriate and effective remedy in our Human Rights Principle.
+More information on our grievance procedures can be found on p.9 & 24.
+Read more about how we ensure access to appropriate and effective remedy in our Human Rights Principle.